SilverHalf/mount-balrior/decima/fast-guide.md

 #### 40% - 10%
 - Follow the boss whenever it jumps.
-- Stack between the two cages, just inside [Thrumming Presence] to bait the [Arrows].
+- Bait your [Arrows] between the two cages, just inside [Thrumming Presence].

 </div>
 </details>